Photos: Syrian revolution from both sides

 In my experience, when Assad supporters are asked about reports of the state officials torturing activists or the overwhelming use of indiscriminate force on civilian populations, they say either that these claims are exaggerations, if not fabrications, or that violence is necessary.
 One Syrian journalist even pointed out that if the US is permitted the use of extrajudicial arrests and torture to thwart “terrorists,” then Assad’s government should also be allowed to do so.

 The storylines of rebels and loyalists are constantly competing in the Arab media.
-Satellite-television stations like Al Jazeera and Al Arabiya, networks that made their names with impartial coverage, have had a noticeable pro-rebel tilt.
+Satellite television stations like Al Jazeera and Al Arabiya, networks that made their names with impartial coverage, have had a noticeable pro-rebel tilt.
 Inside Syria, the Damascus-based array of state-run television channels and Addounia TV (a privately owned station viewed by many as a mouthpiece of Assad) broadcast the government’s line.
-These Assad-backed channels have been blocked by satellite-television services in Egypt and many countries throughout the Gulf.
+These Assad-backed channels have been blocked by satellite television services in Egypt and many countries throughout the Gulf.

-The one and only time I ran into a Syrian state-TV reporter in downtown Damascus, she was conducting street interviews on a pressing issue: “Which fruits and vegetables do you freeze so you can eat them out of season?”
+The only time I ran into a Syrian state-TV reporter in downtown Damascus, she was conducting street interviews on a pressing issue: “Which fruits and vegetables do you freeze so you can eat them out of season?”
 It made the smoke billowing on the horizon all the more surreal.

 Earlier that day, I had been sitting at a coffee shop on the slopes of Mount Qasioun, taking in the sweeping view of Damascus.
-I saw smoke then too, rising up from the southern suburb of Qadam.
+I saw smoke then too, rising from the southern suburb of Qadam.
 A man walked up to me and identified himself as state security.
 He told me that I was not allowed to photograph anything, explaining that the smoke on the horizon was black, which, according to him, meant that the rebels were burning tires to make the government look bad.
 He had no explanation, however, for the thud of artillery fire that had been audible since dawn.

 The roar of such fire fades into the background of Damascus but doesn’t ever dissipate.
 On the first day of primary school in the upper-class neighborhood of Mezzeh, the sound seeped into a closed-window classroom where I was photographing young students.
 One mother tried to comfort her son by claiming it was thunder.
 Eventually, he didn’t believe her anymore and asked, “When will it rain?”
 A couple of young hairdressers hanging out in Mezzeh joked with me that it was “the sound of romance.”